medzio/temperature-converter/readme.md

 **Temperature converter**

-Possible temperature conversion from T°C to T°F and vice versa.
+Temperature conversion from T°C to T°F and vice versa.

-fresh commit